deepak-shanmugam/InEx/Readme.md

 The objective of this project is to develope a compact and simple command based Income and Expense tracking application in C language.
 I have been trying to develope this with a much better implementation practises (stability, security, scalability and readability) as of my current skill.
 Because I was not satisfied with my previous 2 similar discontinued projects (InEx-plus and InEx-app) due to lack of better implementations and poor implementation respectively, even though it just works.
 However, there is a significant improvement in the implementation of this project in all aspects compared to the previous ones.

+Note: Some os oriented or device oriented issues were identified.
+A new version of this application will soon arrive with much better implementation!

-Feedbacks and suggestions are welcome. you can also report bugs in your convenient way.
+~~Feedbacks and suggestions are welcome. you can also report bugs in your convenient way.~~

 > Email: deepdeepdeepak@outlook.com